fgonzalezberro/fgonzalezberro/README.md

 ## **About me 👨‍💻**

-My name is Francisco González 👋 , I'm 27 years old 🗓️  and I'm a Uruguayan 🇺🇾 coffe killer ☕😋.
+My name is Francisco González 👋 , I'm 27 years old 🗓️  and I'm a uruguayan 🇺🇾 coffe killer ☕😋.
 I really love programming and everything related to technology 👨‍💻, I'm always learning new things 🤪.

 My passion?
 Boca Juniors 💙💛⚽.

-I am currently working in a Uruguayan software factory called ISA 💻 as Software developer.
-My roles in the company are: fix bugs 🐛🔍, implement improvements 🔧 and develop quality Software 🖥️.
+I'm currently working in a uruguayan software factory called ISA 💻 as a software developer.
+My roles in the company are: fixing bugs 🐛🔍, implementing improvements 🔧 and developing quality software 🖥️.

-Soon I will attach my personal website with my projects so you can contact me if you want 🌐.
+In the near future i will attach my personal website with my projects so you can contact me if you want 🌐.

 Cheers 🍻